Online Ads Are Tracking You. Some Are Trying to Hack You.

 No account.
 No email.
 No tracking.
 Install and go.

-every single website or to protect more than just your browser, that's when a VPN makes sense.
-For most
+If you want full coverage for every single website or to protect more than just your browser, that's when a VPN makes sense.
+For most users that's not the case.

 We use a blind-token authentication system.
 Your random token is generated locally and never leaves your browser.
 Only its SHA-256 hash is sent to our server.
 We can't reverse the hash, so we can't link your identity to your usage.

-can install FDat! from the Firefox Add-ons store.
-Some Chromium-based browsers like Kiwi Browser also
+Android: Yes!
+Firefox for Android supports extensions, so you can install FDAT from the Firefox Add-ons store.
+Some Chromium-based browsers like Kiwi Browser also support Chrome extensions on Android.

-in Chrome or Firefox on iPhone/iPad.
-Safari extensions require a companion app, which we're exploring for a
+iOS: Not yet.
+Apple doesn't allow browser extensions in Chrome or Firefox on iPhone/iPad.
+Safari extensions require a companion app, which we're exploring for a future release.

 How Forbes and the NYT accidentally served ransomware to their readers, plus every method advertisers use to follow you across the web.